verificarlo/verificarlo/doc/06-Postprocessing.md

 |Deterministic|\|IEEE value\| -  \|Backend value\| < Target|(\|IEEE value\| -  \|Backend value\|) / \|IEEE value\| < Target

-By default, the standard deviation is used to estimate the error, and must be inderior to the accuracy threshold for the probe to pass (or inferior to the std. dev. / avg. quotient in the case of a relative check).
+By default, the standard deviation is used to estimate the error, and must be inferior to the accuracy threshold for the probe to pass (or inferior to the std. dev. / avg. quotient in the case of a relative check).
-But in the case of a deterministic backend, it is impossible to compute the standard deviation and the average of the probe to estimate the error.
-Instead , the
+But in the case of a deterministic backend, the standard deviation is undefined.
-probe is computed in IEEE standard arithmetic, and this value is used as a reference to compute the error introduced by the deterministic backend.
+Instead, the probe is computed in IEEE standard arithmetic, and this value is used as a reference to compute the error introduced by the deterministic backend.
 The status of a probe (passing/failing) can then be consulted in the report (see the ["Visualize your test results"](#visualize-your-test-results) part).

 **Fortran specific** : `vfc_probes` also comes with a Fortran interface.
 In